ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 which people consider sensitive.
 In these cases, the entity taking the measurement is usually not interested in people's individual responses but rather in aggregated data.
-Conventional methods require collecting individual responses and then aggregating them, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.
-This document describes a multi-party distributed aggregation protocol (DAP) for privacy preserving measurement (PPM) which can be used to collect aggregate data without revealing any individual user's data.
+Conventional methods require collecting individual responses and then aggregating them on some server, thus representing a threat to user privacy and rendering many such measurements difficult and impractical.
+This document describes a multi-party distributed aggregation protocol (DAP) for privacy preserving measurement (PPM) which can be used to collect aggregate data without revealing any individual contributor's data.

 --- middle